 - Provide stable and reliable income

 The face of retirement in America has changed radically in recent decades.
 People are living longer.
-Pensions are increasingly rare, as evidenced by the fact that by 2019 only 14% of employees had access to a pension plan.2 Add in market volatility, as well as questions surrounding the long-term feasibility of Social Security, and it's no wonder many people feel anxious about funding their retirement.
+Pensions are increasingly rare, as evidenced by the fact that by 2019 only 14% of employees had access to a pension plan.2 Add in market volatility, as well as questions surrounding the long-term financial health of Social Security, and it's no wonder many people feel anxious about funding their retirement.
 Today, the responsibility of financing your retirement is likely to fall squarely on your shoulders.

 An added benefit is that by locking in some guaranteed income, you will have more freedom to invest the remainder of your retirement assets for growth potential as part of a diversified income plan.
-Investors might want to consider an income annuity to cover the portion of essential expenses not covered by other guaranteed income sources like Social Security or a pension.
+Investors might want to consider an income annuity to cover the portion of their essential expenses not covered by other predicatable income sources like Social Security or a pension.

 What is a fixed lifetime income annuity?

 What's more, fixed lifetime income annuities are often able to provide higher income payments than other products, such as bonds, CDs, or money market funds, due to the "longevity bonus" they can provide (see the chart below).
 While the payments from traditional income solutions are limited to return of principal and interest from an investment, fixed lifetime income annuities also make available the ability to share in the longevity benefits of a "mortality pool."
 Effectively, assets from annuitants with a shorter life span remain in the mortality pool to support the payouts collected by those with a longer life span.
 Put simply, the longer you live, the more money you will receive.